Quarks-IISc/blog/_posts/2026-02-01-The_Sound_of_Forest_in_an_Urban_Rising.md

 title: "The Sound of Forest in an Urban Rising"
 author: "Divija Nanavati"
 categories: [stories]
-image: "/assets/images/Stories/Nature.jpeg"
+image: "/assets/images/Stories/the_sound_of_the_forest_in_urban_rising.jpg"
 excerpt: "An exploration of the rich flora and fauna coexisting within the 400-acre haven of the Indian Institute of Science."
 ---

 **The Sound of Forest in an Urban Rising**

-*"For a time, I rest in the grace of the world and am free..."*
+_"For a time, I rest in the grace of the world and am free..."_

-- *The peace of wild things by Wendell Berry*
+- _The peace of wild things by Wendell Berry_

-*A crisp breeze floods the campus premises this fresh morning.
+_A crisp breeze floods the campus premises this fresh morning.
 A symphony of trills heralds a new day, bringing about the routine hustle of students rushing to their classes and researchers racing against time to meet deadlines.
-Immersed in the punishingly demanding stresses of collegiate activities, they are often oblivious to an entirely different facet of Earthly life - the flora and fauna coexisting quietly with the research enthusiasts.*
+Immersed in the punishingly demanding stresses of collegiate activities, they are often oblivious to an entirely different facet of Earthly life - the flora and fauna coexisting quietly with the research enthusiasts._

 Nestled in the heart of the 'Garden City of India', the Indian Institute of Science offers a 400-acre haven for an eclectic mix of birds,